HISTORY OF T&MUFC

 The 1970s also saw Tooting become the first club to win the Surrey Senior Cup three seasons in succession, lifting the trophy in 1976, 1977 and 1978.

 In 1983-84 Tooting finished in the bottom two of the Isthmian League’s top flight but were reprieved from relegation as Staines Town did not have the required ground grading to remain in that league.
-There was no reprieve however 5 years later, when in 1989 the club were relegated for the first time in our history.
+Barry Nevill become the clubs manager from April 1987 until March 1989 but unfortunately in 1989 the club were relegated for the first time in our history.

 In season 1992-93 there was some consolation for Tooting as the club won the Isthmian League Full Members Cup, beating Dorking by a goal to nil in the final.
 However, the decline continued and in the 1996-97 term the club were relegated again and found themselves in the Isthmian League’s Second Division.